moticless/redis-network-testing/README.md

     $ ./build_redis.py

-To run the tests it is recommend to setup first pythov venv and then run:
+To run the tests it is recommended to set up first python venv and then run:

     $ pytest